-- Understand how your student loan debt will affect your future.
+1. Understand how your student loan debt will affect your future

-- Make student loan payments while you're still in school.
+2. Start making student loan payments while you're still in school

-- Pay down high and variable interest loans first.
+4. Pay down high and variable interest loans first

-You will pay off your student loans faster if you make more than the minimum payment each month.
-If you have multiple college loans with different interest rates, some financial experts suggest paying more than the minimum payment on your highest and variable interest rate loans, and making the minimum payment on loans with lower, fixed interest.
-You'll eliminate your most expensive college loans faster and protect yourself from variable interest rate hikes that can suddenly raise your monthly payments.
+It can be easier and faster to pay off student loans if you make more than the minimum payment each month.
+If you have multiple college loans with different interest rates, some financial experts suggest paying more than the minimum payment on your highest and variable interest rate loans and making the minimum payment on loans with lower, fixed interest.
+This strategy can help eliminate or reduce your most expensive college loans faster and protect you from variable interest rates that can raise your monthly payments.

-- Work and save during the "grace period."
+5. Work and save during the "grace period"

-With federal college loans, you are not required to make payments until six months after you graduate.
-This is known as a "grace period."
-Save as much money as you can during this time to put toward your loans, especially if you land a job right out of college.
+Federal college loans don’t require students to start making payments until six months after graduation.
+This time frame is known as a "grace period."
+Save as much money as you can during your grace period to put toward your loans, especially if you land a job right out of college.

 Having your student loan payments automatically deducted from your bank account will prevent you from missing payments and incurring late fees.
 Even better, some loan servicers offer an interest rate deduction if you sign up for auto-pay.
 Federal student loans, for example, offer a 0.25% interest rate deduction.

-- Choose the right student loan repayment plan.
+7. Choose the right student loan repayment plan

 Look at all the repayment plans available and choose one that works best for your financial goals.
-Federal college loans, for example, offer several repayment options:
+Federal college loans offer several repayment options:

-- The standard plan sets up the same payment amount every month (with a minimum payment of $50).
-If you don't choose a different plan, this is the one you'll get.
+- The standard repayment plan sets up the same payment amount every month (with a minimum payment of $50).
+Unless you have decided to have a different plan, this standard plan is the one you will receive.
 Students on this plan must pay off their loan in 10 years.